How to Embrace and Tame Frizzy Hair During Menopause

 why does menopause cause frizzy hair

 Estrogen and Progesterone are two female hormones that regulate cellular growth activities in the hair cycle.
-In other words, they keep your hair growing for longer (in the Anagen phase) [1].
+In other words, they keep your hair growing for longer (in the Anagen phase).

-When oestrogen levels are high, the hair cells divide and distribute rapidly at the base, making them incredibly productive at regenerating stronger hair fibers from within.
+When estrogen levels are high, the hair cells divide and distribute rapidly at the base, making them incredibly productive at regenerating stronger hair fibers from within.
 That’s why in our younger days, our hair has the ability to heal faster after bleaching, coloring, and excessive heat styling.

 But as you approach and go through menopause, these two hormones slow down significantly, causing an imbalance with Androgen – a male hormone, which is also produced in small amounts by the female body.